 Internal resources: WinklerPvon1892.Tomo.01 Pdf format, WinklerPvon1894.Tomo.02 Pdf format and WinklerPvon1894.Tomo.03 Pdf format.

-Between, Pointed, Ermine, Armorial roll, Azure, Bibliography, Five, Ogee, Crown, Quarterly, Outlined in sable, Two, In black and white, Black and white with color plates, In color, In base, Coat of arms, Mullet, Fess, Personal, Grand collar, Pomegranate, Gules, Illuminated, Interpreted, Chief, German language, Castilian language, French language, English language, Lion, Manuscript, Or, Leather, Argent, Without divisions, Rampant, Kingdom of England, Surrounded, Sable, Century XIII, Century XIX, Century XV, Century XVI, Century XVII, Century XX, Crest and mantling, Three and One.
+Port and windows, Between, Pointed, Ermine, Armorial roll, Azure, Bibliography, Five, Ogee, Crown, Quarterly, Outlined in sable, Two, In black and white, Black and white with color plates, In color, Coat of arms, Mullet, Fess, Personal, Grand collar, Pomegranate, Gules, Illuminated, Interpreted, Chief, German language, Castilian language, French language, English language, Manuscript, Or, Party per pale, Leather, Argent, Without divisions, Rampant, Kingdom of England, Surrounded, Sable, Century XIII, Century XIX, Century XV, Century XVI, Century XVII, Century XX, Crest and mantling, Three and One.

 Dr. Antonio Salmerón y Cabañas,